rosflight/rosflight_firmware/docs/user-guide/overview.md

 # LEDs

-The meaning of the various LEDs is summarized in the following tables.
+The meaning of the various LEDs is summarized in the following table.
 The colors of the LEDs may change depending on your specific board:

 | LED           | On            | Off              | Slow Blink       | Fast Blink       |
 |---------------|---------------|------------------|------------------|------------------|